rightjs/rightjs-docs/docs/en/tutorials/top-features.md

 [Read more about OOP in RightJS](/tutorials/object-oriented-programming)

-## An Open Sandbox Architecture
+## An Open Sandbox Architecture, :openness

-While frameworks like jQuery are after safety and close things behind anonymous namespaces, RightJS takes its inspiration in dynamic languages like Ruby and Python.
-The main target of RightJS is not safety but an open and flexible architecture.
+RightJS takes its inspiration in dynamic languages like Ruby and Python, therefore the main target of RightJS is to provide an open and flexible architecture.

 The power of languages like Ruby is in their openness and ability to extend and bend things around, in ability to adjust and tune the language by itself